 We also really enjoyed a sailing trip of Milos on the Chrysovalandou II catamaran.
 We saw some of the best swimming and snorkeling spots on the island, and had an amazing meal.

-Milos has an international airport and is also easily reached by ferry from Piraeus.
+Milos has a domestic airport and is also easily reached by ferry from Piraeus.
 There are ferry connections to some of the other Cyclades, if you want to go on an island-hopping trip.

 Start planning a trip: Milos island travel guide